 The Nanovic Institute is a large, flexible, and international community of students, faculty, and staff.

-Director and Staff
+Director and Staff members

 The advisory board of the Nanovic Institute is composed of distinguished individuals outside the University that advise the director on the direction and progress of the institute.
 The advisory board also advises the President and the Provost of the University on a variety of matters related to the continued success of the Nanovic Institute.